Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 • Calcium: 26% of the DV

-Since Parmesan is rich in both calcium and phosphorus — nutrients that play a role in bone formation — it may promote bone health (23).
+Since Parmesan is rich in calcium and phosphorus — nutrients that play a role in bone formation — it may promote bone health.

-One 2014 study in around 5,000 adults found that higher dietary intakes of calcium and phosphorus were significantly associated with better bone mass in certain parts of the body — including the femur, the longest human bone (24).
+One 2014 study in around 5,000 adults found that higher dietary intakes of calcium and phosphorus were significantly associated with better bone mass in certain parts of the body, including the femur — the longest human bone.

-Finally, since it is aged for a long time, Parmesan is very low in lactose and can usually be tolerated by most people who have lactose intolerance (25).
+Also, since it’s aged for a long time, Parmesan is very low in lactose, and most people who have lactose intolerance can usually tolerate it.

 Grated Parmesan can be added to pastas and pizzas.
 You can also sprinkle it on eggs or spread slices on a cheese board with fruit and nuts.